Who we are

 8.2 Euthanasia is not, in law, an act of veterinary surgery, and in most circumstances may be carried out by anyone provided that it is carried out humanely.
 No veterinary surgeon is obliged to kill a healthy animal unless required to do so under statutory powers as part of their conditions of employment.
 Veterinary surgeons do, however, have the privilege of being able to relieve an animal's suffering in this way in appropriate cases.

-8.3 In England, animals which are kept under a licence granted under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 must either be euthanased by a veterinary surgeon, or by a person who has been authorised to do so by a veterinary surgeon.
+8.3 Animals which are kept under a licence granted under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 or from March 2020 the Animal Welfare (Licensing of Animal Exhibits) (Wales) Regulations 2020 must either be euthanased by a veterinary surgeon, or by a person who has been authorised to do so by a veterinary surgeon.
 These animals may include animals sold as pets, boarded cats and dogs, and animals trained for exhibition.
 Horses held under a licence granted by the regulations may be euthanased by a person who is competent and holds a licence or certificate to do so.
-Veterinary surgeons are expected to use their clinical judgement when authorising a non-veterinary surgeon to euthanase an animal, however, the following factors may be considered:
+Veterinary surgeons are expected to use their clinical judgment when authorising a non-veterinary surgeon to euthanase an animal, however, the following factors may be considered:

 a. the experience of the person